Bentong Kali

-Kalimuthu s/o Pakirisamy or P. Kalimuthu (January 22, 1961 – June 29, 1993), known professionally as Bentong Kali, was a Malaysian-Tamil criminal and gangster, who gained a national attention in the 1990s.
+Kalimuthu s/o Pakirisamy or P. Kalimuthu (22 January 1961 – 29 June 1993), known professionally as Bentong Kali, was a Malaysian criminal and gangster, who gained a national attention in the 1990s.
 He was implicated in 17 different murders, and terrorized the capital Kuala Lumpur through violence, extortion and heroin smuggling.
 He also made headlines when he challenged the police to arrest him.
 He was finally gunned down by Royal Malaysia Police's Special Actions Unit from Bukit Aman, Kuala Lumpur.

 Personal life

-Bentong Kali was born to a Malaysian Tamil family in Bentong, Pahang.
+Bentong Kali was born to an Indian Tamil family in Bentong, Pahang.
 He was the eighth child out of his eleven siblings.
 He went to school until he dropped out in Form 1.

 He was said to have a number of tattoos on his body.
 He had a 'BORN TO DIE' tattoo on his right hand and a picture of a tiger head on his left hand.
 On both of his thighs, he had pictures of a naked women tattooed, followed with snake and eagle character tattoos on his back.
 Bentong Kali also had a surgical scar on the abdomen.

 His favourite choice of weapon was his German-made semi-automatic pistol, a SIG Sauer P226.

 Criminal career

 Bentong Kali’s criminal career started early in his childhood.
 He was arrested at the age of 14, and imprisoned until being released at the age of 19.
 He later joined a Chinese triad called 'Gang 04' in his hometown of Bentong.
 Bentong Kali was active around the capital in Brickfields, Segambut, Sungei Way and Ampang.
 He was arrested again in July 1985 under the Emergency Ordinance proclamation and jailed at Jerejak Island, Penang, but was released soon after in 1987.
 He was placed under limited residence restrictions in Kuantan, Pahang.

-Bentong Kali returned to the criminal world soon after, setting up his own triad called 'Gang 08' in Jalan Klang Lama, Kuala Lumpur and lastly at Taman Sentosa klang.
+Bentong Kali returned to the criminal world soon after, setting up his own triad called 'Gang 08' in Jalan Klang Lama, Kuala Lumpur and lastly at Taman Sentosa Klang.

 Racketeering

 Initially, he joined the Chinese triad called 'Gang 04', and subsequently left it and create Indian triad called 'Gang 08'.
-He was placed under house arrest, but subsequently established his own triad called 'Gang 36 Jalan Klang Lama' in Kuala Lumpur.
+He was placed under house arrest, but subsequently established his own triad called 'Gang 04 Jalan Klang Lama' in Kuala Lumpur.